 But Mark, and most of the rest of the world, don’t care.
 His signature style of usually smooth, faceless figures, from Angels and lovers to Demons and musicians, is instantly recognizable, and his paintings are on display in some of the best museums in the world, including New York’s Museum of Modern Art, the Metropolitan Museum, Guggenheim, and Brooklyn Museum, as well as the National Gallery in Washington D.C., the Museum of Contemporary Art in Los Angeles, and the National Gallery of Modern Art in Rome.
 He also did a Guns ‘N’ Roses album cover, for Use Your Illusion, and album covers for the Ramones and Jimmy Scott, among others, and has produced a handful of oversized, extremely heavy coffee table books.

-And he trained himself to be a classical musician and composer, who is making his Carnegie Hall debut in early 2020.
+And he trained himself to be a classical musician and composer, making his Carnegie Hall debut in early 2020.

 I resisted the temptation to ask, “How do you get to Carnegie Hall?” because I know Mark and he would have just said, take the subway.